UCL-CHIG/Phenotyping-adversity-related-hospital-admissions-using-ICD-10-codes/README.md

 ##

-These code lists were informed by searches undertaken by Shabeer Syed as part of separate piece of work (link when published)
+These code lists were informed by searches undertaken by Shabeer Syed as part of separate piece of work

-Citation: \
-(include citation and link to our paper when published)
+*For further details see: [Syed S, Ashwick R, Schlosser M, et al. Predictive value of indicators for identifying child maltreatment and intimate partner violence in coded electronic health records: a systematic review and meta-analysisArchives of Disease in Childhood 2021;106:44-53.](http://dx.doi.org/10.1136/archdischild-2020-319027)*